 In addition, monitoring and comparing changes in various ecological parameters between the reference site and restoration site over time can help identify trends and deviations, and point out places where adaptive management practices may need to be implemented.
 If the restoration site is not progressing as expected, the reference site can inform changes to techniques and interventions to improve outcomes.
 Through these comparisons, it may be possible to differentiate between natural variability, the impacts of restoration efforts, as well as the effectiveness of specific restoration methodologies that could be refined for future projects.

 Figure 8.
 An overview of biophysical considerations for mangrove restoration projects.
-Adapted from Teutli-Hernandez et al. (2021).16 communities have already diagnosed problems with inundation, altered hydrology, or recruitment, and are taking measures to compensate for changes related to mangrove loss that should be built upon and inform the restoration design.
+Adapted from Teutli-Hernandez et al. (2021).

 In most cases,

 Indigenous and local